Signs of Erectile Dysfunction: How to Know If You Have ED

 - It occurs more than half the time when you attempt sexual activity

-- It has been present consistently for more than 2–4 weeks
+- It has been consistently present for more than 2–4 weeks

 - It is causing significant distress, anxiety, or affecting your relationships or quality of life